HAVE QUESTIONSGet Support from

 For over 40 years, the mission of Mercy Ships has been to deliver free, world-class medical care to populations in the developing world who would otherwise have no access to much-needed surgery.
 More than 40% of the world’s population lives within 100 kilometers of a coast so the ships are the best way to reach the most people and make the biggest impact.
 The ships have visited dozens of developing countries, provided services valued at well over a billion dollars, and have impacted more than 2.8 million people.

 The newest hospital ship, the Global Mercy has now completed deep water sea trials, one of the final milestones in the countdown towards the hospital ship’s delivery, and will launch into service to sub-Saharan Africa in 2022.
-T
+The world’s largest civilian hospital ship, the Global Mercy will be able to more than double the current capacity to deliver safe surgical care to people in need and provide medical training in the countries served by the organization.

 She is a fully custom-built ship with the latest technology and the highly trained talent of any land-based modern hospital.
 The 174 m (580 feet), 37,000-ton ship features 12 decks.
 The heart of the ship, the hospital, is located on 2 decks and has 6 operating theaters, 102 acute care beds, 7 ICU beds, and 90 self-care beds as well as a fully equipped laboratory, general outpatient facilities, ophthalmology, and a dental clinic.